FairWell-dev/FairWell/README.md

 ## FairWell

-FairWell automates areas in the machine pipeline where fairness assessment and mitigation can be automated, to reduce friction faced by data scientists when developing Responsible AI models.
+FairWell is a tool that automates areas in the machine pipeline where fairness assessment and mitigation can be automated, to reduce friction faced by data scientists when developing Responsible AI models.

 ![](./images/FairWell%20Focus%20on%20Pipeline.png)